-It is cooked in a hot wok - you'll notice from the video (below left) the dish is cooked on fairly high heat.
+This is cooked in a hot wok - you'll notice from our video the dish is cooked on fairly high heat.
 If you do use a lower temperature, then the garlic should be sauteed in the oil before the chicken is added, to bring out the flavor.
 At high temperature this would result in burnt (and very unpalatable) garlic flakes in the food, so you add the garlic with the chicken, not before it.

 We strongly recommend that you put the ingredients on plates ready to add them - you won't have time to measure ingredients once things start to move.

 Soak the shiitake mushrooms in warm water for 20-30 minutes, covered.
 Remove from water, gently squeeze, and slice (see video below).